CompileNix/docker-nginx/Readme.md

 ```

 ## Making Updates & Changes
-If you want to change any versions used to build the container image take a look into `.env`.
+If you want to change any versions used to build the container image take a look into `tmpl.env` and `nginx-build-versions.txt`.

-## Publish Checklist
+### Publish Checklist
 - [ ] Update or create `tmpl.env`
 - [ ] Update `nginx-build-versions.txt`
 - [ ] Run `./clean.sh`